Nabhdeep/gateway-cli/README.md

 Here are some upcoming improvements and considerations for the project:

-1. **Service-Specific Middleware**
+1. ~~**Service-Specific Middleware**
-   Separate service proxies to allow applying different middleware stacks for each individual service.
+   Separate service proxies to allow applying different middleware stacks for each individual service~~

 2. **Reviewing `api_key` Field**
    The `api_key` field in `services_config.yaml` is currently unused.
 Will evaluate its purpose; it may be removed or repurposed in future versions.